The Peak District

 Right in the heart of England’s first National Park

-Buxton is situated in Derbyshire and the Peak District and right on the edge of the Peak District National Park, England’s first ever national park.
+Buxton is situated in Derbyshire and right on the edge of the Peak District National Park, England’s first ever national park.
 It’s an area sandwiched between the northern highlands of Britain and the southern lowland counties.
-It’s an area of contrasts and natural beauty, from rolling farmland, forests, limestone plateaus, dry stone walls, deep valleys, steep peaks and high grit stone moorland.
+Its an area of contrasts and natural beauty, from rolling farmland, forests, limestone plateaus, dry stone walls, deep valleys, steep peaks and high grit stone moorland.

-Nowhere else in the UK can you find such a wide variety of stunning landscapes in one area, as well as a wide range of things to see and do, combined with excellent places to eat and drink and to stay.
-It’s no wonder it is fast becoming a popular tourist destination in its own right.
+Nowhere else in the UK can you find such a wide variety of stunning landscapes in one area, as well as a wide range of things to see and do, combined with excellent places to eat, drinks and to stay.
+Its no wonder it is fast becoming a popular tourist destination in its own right.

 Find out more about Buxton and activities in the Peak District here.